jullienl/HPE-COM-baremetal/files/Ansible_control_node_requirements.md

 ```

 ## ngnix web service
-ngnix is used to host the OS ISOs from which provisioned servers will boot using iLO virtual media.
+ngnix is used to host the OS ISO images from which the server that you’ll provision will boot from.
 ```
 sudo dnf install nginx
 sudo systemctl enable nginx